 Phone: (651) 284-5010

-Peterson has served in other leadership roles at the state and city levels.
+Peterson has served in other leadership positions at the state and city level.

-From 1999 to 2007, he worked at the Minnesota Attorney General's Office as its deputy attorney general for government operations and supervised attorneys representing government agencies such as the Department's of Human Services, Finance, Labor and Industry and Transportation.
-Peterson also served as deputy commissioner for utility regulation of the state Department of Public Service, as director of St. Paul's Department of Planning and Economic Development, and as chief of staff in the St. Paul mayor's office.
+From 1999 to 2007, he was the state’s deputy attorney general for government operations and supervised attorneys representing various state government agencies.
+Peterson also served as deputy commissioner for utility regulation of the state Department of Public Service, as director of St. Paul's Department of Planning and Economic Development, and as chief of staff of the St. Paul mayor's office.

-In addition to public service, Peterson has worked in private law practice and as an associate professor of public administration at Metropolitan State University.
+He has also worked in private law practice and as a college professor.
 He started his legal career on the Leech Lake Indian Reservation in northern Minnesota.

-Peterson grew up in Osakis, Minn., and is a graduate of Hamline University (B.A.); George Washington University (J.D.); and Harvard University (MPA).
+Peterson grew up in Osakis, MN, and is a graduate of Hamline University (B.A.); George Washington University (J.D.); and Harvard University (MPA).